mataqvazadeh/django-job-board/README.md

 # django-job-board
-It is job board application based on Django Rest Framework.
+It is a job board application based on Django Rest Framework.